empowering the severely brain injured and their families via support, understanding and a network of care

 Staff turnover – I wanted a place that employed their staff and didn’t rely on agency staff.
 I felt that there would be much more continuity this way and Howard would feel in many ways more secure in his surroundings.

-So, once this criterion was set in my mind, what did I do next?
+So, once this criteria was set in my mind, what did I do next?

 Firstly, I visited the Homes on the list that I was given by the PCT.
 To be honest, it was the first time I had been to a Nursing Home and first impressions seemed so important.